SQL Server Database Migration Steps and Types

 • Confirm the log file and data location on the target server.

-• Collect your current SQL Server database information including all properties.
+• Collect your current SQL Server database information including all properties mentioned below:

 Manual Method for SQL Server Database Migration Using SSMS

-Use SQL Server Management Studio (SSMS) for completing SQL Server database migration steps manually free of cost.
-Experts recommend SSMS for small database migration.
+Use SQL Server Management Studio (SSMS) for completing SQL migration steps manually free of cost.
+Also, experts recommend SSMS for small database migration.
 You can easily complete this process within 3 phases.

 Phase 1 Backup SQL Database from Source Server